mchaput/whoosh/docs/source/threads.rst

 A Reader object (which underlies the Searcher object) wraps open files and often individual methods rely on consistent file cursor positions (e.g. they do two file.read()s in a row, so if another thread moves the cursor between the two read calls Bad Things would happen).
-It's best to use one Reader/Searcher per thread in your code.
+You should use one Reader/Searcher per thread in your code.

-(I've attempted to add synchronization locks around the appropriate bits of the code, but I haven't tested Whoosh in a shared multithreaded environment, so you should avoid sharing Readers/Searchers.)

 Readers/Searchers tend to cache information (such as field caches for sorting), so if you can share one across multiple search requests, it's a big performance